warchal95/PerfectSwift-API/README.md

 # PerfectSwift-API

 Welcome to the **PerfectSwift-API**.
-It's an API made with **PerfectSwift** framework and it's basic responsibility is to handle operations from mobile application and heater's micro controller.
+It's an API made with **Perfect** framework and it's basic responsibility is to handle operations from mobile application and heater's micro controller.

 ### Tools & requirements